darshantalati23/TheDebuggers-IT206-SnakeGame/README.md

 - [Credits](#-credits)

-### 🚀 Description
+### ✨ Description & Features
-A terminal-based implementation of the classic Snake game with modern features:
+A terminal-based implementation of the classic Snake game.
+A snake moves on the board to eat fruits and grows in length.
-- Dynamic obstacles
-- Speed-modifying fruits (red/green)
-- Score tracking with time-based metrics
-- Customizable gameplay (name input, obstacle toggle)

-Built using C++ with ANSI escape codes for terminal graphics and real-time keyboard input handling.

-### ✨ Features
+It has the following features:
-- **Obstacle System**: Randomly generated barriers
+- **Obstacle System**: Randomly generated barriers, if user wants them.
 - **Colored Fruits**:
   - 🔴 Red: +10 pts, increases speed
   - 🟢 Green: +5 pts, decreases speed